Taylor-eOS/epub-margin-remover/README.md

    ```
 3. **Processed Files**
    The processed EPUB files will be saved in the `processed_epubs` directory and tell you whether the process succeeded.
-   Error messages about inability to add custom fields do not prevent the process, but jsut tell you those fields don't get added.
+   Error messages about inability to add custom fields do not prevent the process, but just tell you those fields don't get added.

 ## How It Works
 The script performs the following steps for each EPUB file:

 1. **Extracts the EPUB**: Unzips the EPUB file into a temporary directory.
 2. **Processes CSS Files**: Searches for all `.css` files and replaces margin and padding properties with `0 !important`.
 3. **Repackages the EPUB**: Zips the processed files back into an EPUB format.
+(Hopefully now into a proper format.)
 4. **Cleanup**: Removes the temporary directory used for processing.

 ## Customization